Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 2. Do ongoing user research

 Put a plan in place for ongoing user research and usability testing to continuously seek feedback from users to improve the service.

 3. Have a multidisciplinary team

-Put in place a sustainable multidisciplinary team that can design, build and operate the service, led by a suitably skilled and senior service manager with decision-making responsibility.
+Put in place a sustainable multidisciplinary team that can design, build and operate the service, led by a suitably skilled and senior service owner with decision-making responsibility.

 4. Use agile methods

 Build your service using the agile, iterative and user-centred methods set out in the manual.

 Build a service that can be iterated and improved on a frequent basis and make sure that you have the capacity, resources and technical flexibility to do so.

 Evaluate what tools and systems will be used to build, host, operate and measure the service, and how to procure them.